sumali-junuthula/sumali-junuthula.github.io/README.md

 # Sumali's Website
-This website features some of my projects and my interests!
+This website features some of my projects and my interests.
+Feel free to scroll through it!

 # Technologies
-HTML5
+* HTML5
-CSS3
+* CSS3